astrodevs-labs/osmium-docs/modules/editing.md

 ### Incomming
-Listen for file content edition (from UI module) Listen for file content change (from file watcher)
+Listen for file content edition (from UI module) Listen for file content change (from file watcher) Listen for file view/interactions specifications from other modules
 ### Outgoing
 Notify frontend in case of file content change